 10. Agree that, in accordance with the financial rules of the United Nations, the secretariat should allocate the required amount of contributions in the trust fund by 1 October of each year to secure extension of the contracts of extrabudgetary secretariat staff, as a priority;

-11. Request the secretariat to provide Parties with timely reminders concerning outstanding pledges and possible arrears at the beginning of each year;

-12. Also request the secretariat, in accordance with the financial rules of the United Nations, to:
+[11.
+Request the secretariat to provide Parties with timely reminders concerning outstanding pledges and possible arrears at the beginning of each year;(to reduce redundancy with para 12(d))] 12.
+Also request the secretariat, in accordance with the financial rules of the United Nations, to:

 (a) Monitor the use of funds, and continue to prepare and submit to the Bureau annual financial reports and further request the Bureau to consider the reports and to agree to their publishing;